 Did You Know?

-- Translation and Adaptation: The Case of Journey to the West, tracks the famous Ming Dynasty novel as it is translated into other languages as well as other mediums, from Dragon Ball-Z to Gorillaz Inc.’s rock opera Monkey.
+- Translation and Adaptation: The Case of Journey to the West, tracks the famous Ming Dynasty novel as it is translated into other languages as well as other mediums, from Dragon Ball-Z to the rock opera Monkey by Gorillaz.

 - Scott Langton’s course Japan & Cinema explores the films of well-known directors (Mizoguchi, Ozu, Kurosawa) as well as those of the less well known (Nishikawa Miwa, Ogigami Naoko, Teshigahara Hiroshi), and considers transnational films (Riding Alone for Thousands of Miles, My Way, Cape No. 7) and how they are viewed by East Asian audiences.

 We currently support semester-long programs in China in Beijing, Shanghai, and Xi’an, in Japan in Tokyo and Nagoya, and in Taiwan in Taipei.
 Close to 90% of our 2016 majors had some international experience in East Asia.

 Want to study abroad on someone elses dime?
 The East Asian Studies faculty work hard to mentor students in locating and applying for scholarships to support studying in China, Japan, or Taiwan.
 Our students have found success with the Boren Scholarship, the Gilman Scholarship, the Critical Language Scholarship, the Taiwan US-Sisters Alliance, US-Japan Bridging, provider scholarships and more.